 Currently, she is a member of a European Network examining transition into the workplace for students with seen/unseen disabilities.
 She presents at national and international conferences and publishes her research in mental health, professional practice and education in national and peer reviewed international journals.

-To date she has supervised 8 PhD students to completion; six of these are occupational therapists with a range of topics including mental health issues, assistive technology, time use, sustainability and professional education, elder carers' quality of life and experience of caregiving.
-Five PhD students are currently studying with Elizabeth: one of whom is NIHR Fellow.
+To date she has supervised 10 PhD students to completion; eight of these are occupational therapists with a range of topics including mental health issues, assisstive technology, time use, sustainability and professional education, elder carers' quality of life and experience of caregiving.
+Four PhD students are currently studying with Elizabeth: one of whom is NIHR Fellow.
 She has co-edited two books; one on professional reasoning and the other on advanced practice in mental health occupational therapy.